TejashriTekawade/FirstProject/README.md

 # FirstProject
-This is my first project on git hub
+This is my first project on github